- Visiting Chesapeake?

 Fledglings are much better off if left alone so that the parents can care for them.
 They are experiencing an extremely important part of their development towards independence.

 If you are really concerned that a cat or other predator may harm the fledgling, you may fashion a "nest" out of the bottom portion of a milk carton or 2 liter soda bottle.
 Thread the top portion of your "nest" with string or twine so that it can hang in a bush or tree, or nail it to a tree.
-Put some bedding in your "nest" and place the fledgling inside.
+Punch small holes in the bottom and put some bedding in your "nest" then place the fledgling inside.
 It will call to its parents, and they are probably close by in any case.
 It is NOT true that if you touch the bird, its parents will abandon it.

 What about baby rabbits, foxes, opossums, raccoons and squirrels?